tauplatform/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 **NOTE:To run RhoStudio, you MUST USE THE RHOSTUDIO LAUNCHERS.

-NOTE:Before building your first project, you'll be prompted to create a free account at http://rms.rhomobile.com.
-Just enter a valid email address and password.

 ### *Ruby Notes*
 >The RhoMobile Suite installer for Windows contains Ruby 1.9.3-p194.
 This version of Ruby is used for executing rake commands on the development host computer and for running RhoConnect applications.